Working to Prevent Sexual and Domestic Violence Before It Begins

 - Prior history of being physically abusive

-- Belief in strict gender roles (i.e., male dominance, aggression in relationships)
+- Belief in strict gender roles (e.g., male dominance, aggression in relationships)

 - Desire for power and control in relationships